awsdocs/aws-iot-docs/developerguide/jit-provisioning.md

 # Just\-in\-time provisioning<a name="jit-provisioning"></a>

-You can have your devices provisioned when they first attempt to connect to AWS IoT\.
-Just\-in\-time provisioning \(JITP\) settings are made on CA certificates\.
+You can have your devices provisioned when they first attempt to connect to AWS IoT with just\-in\-time provisioning \(JITP\)\.
 To provision the device, you must enable automatic registration and associate a provisioning template with the CA certificate used to sign the device certificate\.
 Provisioning successes and errors are logged as [Device provisioning metrics](metrics_dimensions.md#provisioning-metrics) in Amazon CloudWatch\.

 You can make these settings when you register a CA certificate with the [RegisterCACertificate](https://docs.aws.amazon.com/iot/latest/apireference/API_RegisterCACertificate.html) API or the `register-ca-certificate` CLI command: